Staying at Dhamma Gavesi Meditation

 disturb monks in their rooms.
 For ladies it is appropriate

-to go to the library with a Stewart or someone when only
+to go to the library with a steward and only when

-monks are in the building, and by their permission.
+monks are in the building, and with their permission.

 You can borrow books and use them at your private places and